Whiteknight/StoneFruit/Src/ARCHITECTURE.md

 # High Level Flow

-1. The user builds an `Engine`, using `EngineBuilder` and (preferrably) the DI container of their choice.
+1. The user builds an `StoneFruitApplication`, using `StoneFruitApplicationBuilder`.
 2. The end-user starts the application, possibly in headless or interactive mode
-3. The `Engine` starts a runloop.
+3. The `StoneFruitApplication` starts a runloop.
-   1. The runloop invokes `ICommandSource` to get the next command to execute
+   1. The runloop pulls the next available command from the current list of `ICommandSource` objects.
    2. The command is parsed into an `IArguments`, if necessary, using the `ICommandParser`
    3. The `IArguments` is passed to the `CommandDispatcher`
      1. The `CommandDispatcher` calls the `IHandlerSource` to find a matching handler